Table of Contents

-Cardiogenic shock is caused by primary systolic failure of the heart.
+Cardiogenic shock is caused by a primary systolic failure of the heart.
 The skin turns pale but the cardiac output may be normal.
-The PCWP (pulmonary capillary wedge pressure) is increased.
-Arterio-venous O2-difference and TPR (total peripheral resistance) increase as well.
+The pulmonary capillary wedge pressure (PCWP) is increased.
+Arterio-venous O2 difference and total peripheral resistance (TPR) increase as well.

 Reasons for cardiogenic shock can be either myocardial or mechanical.
-Myocardial reasons include myocardial infarction, myocarditis, cardiomyopathies, toxicity of pharmaceutics and myocardial ischemia.
-Mechanical causes include pulmonary embolisms, artificial valve dysfunctions or diseases of the heart valves but also pericardial tamponades, intracavitary disturbances of fluid movement or pericarditis constructiva.
+The myocardial reasons include myocardial infarction, myocarditis, cardiomyopathies, medication toxicity, and myocardial ischemia.
+The mechanical causes include pulmonary embolisms, artificial valve dysfunctions or diseases of the heart valves but also pericardial tamponade, intracavitary disturbances of fluid movement, or pericarditis constructiva.

 Symptoms and diagnosis of cardiogenic shock

-The patient is confused or suffers from another form of disturbed consciousness.
+The patient is confused or has another form of disturbed consciousness.
 The mortality rate remains high, even if the patient is hospitalized.
-Blood pressure can be normal.
-Visible symptoms are moist and cold skin, cyanosis, tachycardia and oliguria.
+The blood pressure can be normal.
+The visible symptoms are moist and cold skin, cyanosis, tachycardia, and oliguria.
 Cardiogenic shock is known as the most frequent cause of death in cases of acute myocardial infarction.

-Note: Up to 80 % of all cardiogenic shocks are triggered by acute myocardial ischemia.
+Note: Up to 80% of all cardiogenic shock cases are triggered by acute myocardial ischemia.